 - Exclusive use of the building and it's rooms

 - Beautiful location licensed for civil marriage and civil partnership ceremonies

 - Catering and bespoke wedding menu creation from our partners at Scott Anderson

 - Easy to use online room booking services

 - Rolls Royce & Bentley wedding cars available

 Fort House was dubbed Bleak House in the early part of the 20th Century.
 An unknown guest once asserted that it was the Bleak House referred to in Dickens' 1853 novel and the name stuck.
-There has been much dispute over the truth of the testimony.
+There has since been much dispute over the truth of this story.
 Some people believe that the house from which Dickens' took his inspiration is far distant from Broadstairs.

 What can be certain is that the house held a special attraction for Dickens and was the residence he "most desired" in his most favourite of watering places, Broadstairs.

 For much of the 20th century Bleak House was in two quite distinct parts, serving as a private residence, Thanet smuggling museum and Dickens memorial museum.